 Cookery is an extremely popular choice for the Skills requirement of your son or daughter’s D of E Award.
 We’ve been running Duke of Edinburgh Cookery Courses for nearly ten years, and know just how much pleasure young people get from cooking great recipes and building skills that will last a lifetime.

 Depending on where you live, we can support your son or daughter in achieving the Skills section of their DofE, either through face to face classes or our popular home study DofE skills ecourses.

 Duke of edinburgh cookery skills ecourses

 We are delighted to be able to support DofE participants across the UK with our home study cookery skills courses.
-We are currently taking bookings for our next Street Food eCourse, which starts 1st February 2019.
-This course which offers a minimum 18 hours of cookery skills, over 3 months with flexible fortnightly modules and the opportunity to master over 30 street food recipes from around the world.
-We also offer a vegetarian version of the course, full of delicious plant-based recipes.
+We are delighted to share our BRILLIANT BAKING eCourse.
+This course which offers a minimum 18 hours of cookery skills, over 3 months with flexible fortnightly modules and the opportunity to master 30 sweet and savoury recipes and a wide range of baking and pastry skills.

 For those of you wishing to complete your Duke of Edinburgh Award over 6 months, we offer the option to extend for a further 3 months (for a small additional charge), or to bolt on an extra 3 month course on a different cooking theme.